Toggle diff (533 lines)

 +@item @code{annoy-delay} (default: @code{60}) (type: integer)

-+Initial delay in seconds after power failure before warning users to get
++The initial delay in seconds after a power failure before warning users

 +